VL97/Sand-Dune-Detection-and-Delineation-On-MARS/README.md

 Approach #1 and #2 are image classification approaches hence limited by:
 >>Image traversal is time costly for large resolution images.
 >>There is accuracy bottleneck due to tiling effect in such traversal.

-We also implemented a Convolutional Neural Network(CNN) for AI based image classification on slices of the main input image but had to dump the approach mainly because it suffered additionally from:
 >>Database making and Training is time consuming.

 Approach #3 is a pixel classifier hence fast and more accurate.